apache/parquet-site/content/en/blog/features/alp_encoding.md

 categories: ["features"]
 ---

-Apache Parquet has added the [Adaptive Lossless floating-Point (ALP) Encoding] -- a new lightweight floating-point encoding with similar compression to [`zstd`] and much faster decompression speed, random access support, and is SIMD and GPU friendly.
+Apache Parquet has added the [Adaptive Lossless floating-Point (ALP) Encoding] -- a new lightweight floating-point encoding with similar compression to [`zstd`], much faster decompression speed, random access support, and SIMD and GPU friendly decoding.

 ----
 [`zstd`]: https://github.com/facebook/zstd
 <!-- Note ALP is not yet published to the Parquet website, so guess what the link will be-->
 [Adaptive Lossless floating-Point (ALP) Encoding]: https://parquet.apache.org/docs/file-format/data-pages/encodings/#ALP

 ALP works best for decimal values that are stored as floating-point types (32-bit `FLOAT` and 64-bit `DOUBLE`), such as
 - Monetary values (exchange rates, public funds, stocks, prices, etc.) - e.g. `1.2345` or `22.03`
 - Geographic coordinates (longitude/latitude) - `42.3584`, `-71.0598`
 - Scientific measures (temperature, pressure, speed, degrees, etc.) - e.g. `-273.15`, `9.81`, `3.14159`